 - 1½ cups dairy-free dark chocolate chips, melted

-- 26 ounces So Delicious Dairy Free Original Culinary Coconut Milk, divided
+- 26 ounces regular, full fat coconut milk (So Delicious Original Culinary Coconut Milk used here), divided

-- 2 tablespoons golden syrup (such as Lyle's) or vegan molasses
+- 2 tablespoons golden syrup (such as Lyle's) or molasses

 - 2 teaspoons fleur de sel (flaked sea salt)

-- In a large, heavy-bottomed skillet, combine the remaining 2 cups (16 ounces) coconut milk, muscovado sugar and golden syrup (or molasses, if using) and bring to a boil over medium-high heat.
-Reduce heat to low and, using a whisk, whisk until the mixture has thickened and reduced, about 8 minutes.
+- In a large, heavy-bottomed skillet, combine the remaining 2 cups (16 ounces) coconut milk, muscovado sugar and golden syrup or molasses and bring to a boil over medium-high heat.
+Reduce the heat to low and whisk until the mixture has thickened and reduced, about 8 minutes.
 (Editor's Note: It will be creamy and caramel-like, but not a true caramel).
 Remove from the heat.

 - Remove your pie from the freezer and sprinkle with the fleur de sel.
 Remove the bottom from the springform, slice into 8 pieces, serve and enjoy!